Joey Ramone: Vocal style

 Ramone's signature cracks, hiccups, snarls, crooning, and youthful voice made him one of punk rock's most recognizable voices.
 Allmusic.com wrote that "Joey Ramone's signature bleat was the voice of punk rock in America."
 As his vocals matured and deepened through his career, so did the Ramones' songwriting, leaving a notable difference from his initial melodic and callow style – two notable tracks serving as examples are "Somebody Put Something in My Drink" and "Mama's Boy".
 Dee Dee Ramone was quoted as saying, "All the other singers [in New York] were copying David Johansen (of the New York Dolls), who was copying Mick Jagger...
 But Joey was unique, totally unique."

 Personal life

+One of Hyman's favorite bands was Motörhead; he also liked AC/DC, the Georgia Satellites and the Dickies.

-In the late 1970s, Hyman began dating Linda Ramone.
-They had first met CBGB in 1976, before meeting again a few years later in Los Angeles.
-The couple began dating and Linda would often travel with the Ramones when they toured to shows.
+In the late 1970s, Hyman began dating Linda Marie Danielle, later known as Linda Ramone.
+They first met at CBGB in 1976, before meeting again a few years later in Los Angeles.
+The couple began dating and Linda would often travel with the Ramones during tours.
 They got engaged a couple years later.
 It is reported that Hyman and Linda had an argument about the engagement ring he bought her, and this fight is said to be the inspiration for the Ramones song "Merry Christmas (I Don't Want to Fight Tonight)".
 Linda and Hyman eventually split up after Linda began a relationship with Hyman's bandmate Johnny Ramone.

-One of Hyman's favourite bands was Motörhead; he also liked AC/DC, The Georgia Satellites and The Dickies.